DevHyperCoder/dipse/README.md

 - Build the code: `cargo build --release`
 - Install it: `cargo install --path .`

-> Eventually, dipse will be available on the AUR and crates.io
+> Eventually, dipse will be available on the AUR
 ## Features

 - Simple to use TOML config file